In This Article

 Meet the Expert

-Becky Rapinchuk is a cleaning expert and the founder of Clean Mama, which boasts a line of cleaning products and blog filled with cleaning tips and tricks.
+Becky Rapinchuk is a cleaning expert and the founder of Clean Mama, which boasts a line of cleaning products and a blog filled with cleaning tips and tricks.

 Regularly Cleaning Your Microfiber Couch